somya15shekhar/AI-TEXT-SUMMARIZER/replit.md

-# Advanced AI Text Summarizer
+# Simple AI Text Summarizer

 ## Overview

-The Advanced AI Text Summarizer is a sophisticated web application built with Streamlit that transforms long articles into concise summaries using sequence-to-sequence transformer models.
-The application implements true abstractive summarization - generating new text rather than just extracting existing sentences.
-It provides multiple model options, batch processing capabilities, and comprehensive metrics tracking with a professional interface.
+The Simple AI Text Summarizer is a clean, easy-to-deploy web application built with Streamlit that transforms long articles into concise summaries using a lightweight transformer model.
+The application uses DistilBART for fast, quality summarization with an automatic fallback to extractive methods.
+It provides manual text input, CSV file processing, and sample articles in a straightforward interface optimized for easy deployment.

 ## User Preferences